 In 2012, we began looking for new property to buy. we found a parcel on Old Frontier Road about a mile north of our current property and began negotiations to buy it.
 In March, 2014, we obtained a conditional use permit and closed on the property.
 In the fall of 2014 we conducted a successful capital campaign for the construction of a new church.
 We selected the firm of Rice Fergus Miller as our architect.
 The building was completed in June of 2019. and was consecrated on November 12, 2019, by the Rt.
 Rev. Greg Rickel, Bishop of Olympia.

-In October, 2021 Father Fulton retired.
-The Reverend Craig Vocelka is currently serving as the interim during the time of transition.
+In October, 2021, Father Fulton retired.
+The Reverend Craig Vocelka served as the interim during the time of transition.

 Reverend Hillary Kimsey now serves as our new vicar.